 To help our community during Dental Health Week and beyond, EK Dental Surgery offers the following promotions (some terms apply):

 - Special Offer For New Patients.
-Pay No Gap for Exam, Scale and Clean, and Fluoride Treatment for Medibank and HCF members.
+Pay No Gap for Exam, Scale and Clean, and Fluoride Treatment for Medibank, Bupa and HCF.

 - Child Dental Benefit Schedule.
 Bulk bill for Commonwealth Child Dental Benefit Scheme for up to $1,000.

 - Same Day Emergency.
 Same day dental emergency appointment

 Reasons To Smile At EK Dental Surgery!